-Prepare the school supplies
+Prepare the School Supplies

 It is your child’s first day of school so have all their supplies prepared.
 As an example, have the pencil box stocked with the appropriate number of sharpened pencils and pens.
 Make sure to include a ruler for math class as well as some erasers or stamps for art classes.

 It is important that your child gets into a simple morning routine on school days so they can prepare themselves mentally.
-They must wake up, take a bath, brush their teeth and wear their uniforms.
-The uniforms must be neatly ironed the previous day to not cause any delay in the morning.
+They must wake up, take a bath, brush their teeth, and wear their uniforms.
+The uniforms must be neatly ironed the previous day to not cause any delays in the morning.
 They should have a breakfast that contains complex carbs, protein, and healthy fats.
 Most importantly, they must set their alarm clock so you can wake them up on time.

-Prepare for lunchtime
+Prepare for Lunchtime